TOOLKIT

 1) The 4th Amendment still protects people against unreasonable search and seizure.
 This limits the power of law and immigration enforcement.

-2) Both ICE and CBP are still have policies to avoid conducting immigration enforcement actions at sensitive locations, including all health care facilities.
+2) A 2011 policy limited ICE and CBP immigration enforcement actions at sensitive locations, including all health care facilities.

-3) Warrants or consent are still required for disclosure of information or entering a private area, including areas within a health care facility designated as 'private.'
+3) Warrants or consent are required for disclosure of information or for entering a private area, including areas within a health care facility designated as 'private.'

 4) Everyone has the right to remain silent.